 Of course, it’s not as simple as throwing a couple of articles on the internet and profiting.
 There are quite a few rules and even more competition.
 You have to know what you’re doing for sure, but a blog is an incredibly powerful tool that real estate agents and agencies look over.

 Probably one of the more popular real estate blogs out there would have to be the Zillow blog.
 If you take a look, they cover a wide variety of topics and answer questions that a lot of people online are probably asking.
 They did their research, and they’re using certain keywords to guide new and potential buyers to their website.

 Let’s be real here, you’ve NEVER bought anything online without seeing an image of it first.
 Now imagine asking someone to pay thousands or even millions of dollars for a house or a piece of property without seeing any images.
 It just doesn’t work.

-The right words paired with the right images is vital if you plan on selling that house.
+The right words paired with the right images are vital if you plan on selling that house.
 No, you probably won’t sell a house through images alone, but you will most certainly help potential buyers navigate through a sea of possibilities.

-Visuals are content no matter what way you slice it.
+Visuals are content no matter what way you slice them.
 And when paired with the right words, visuals can tell a really powerful story.
 They are a simple way to add value to your real estate marketing, and definitely should be used to their full capacity.

 Real estate marketing brochures